BJP's Dilip Ghosh makes controversial remarks against Mamata, TMC complains to EC | Politics

 In a complaint to the chief electoral officer in West Bengal, the TMC stated that Ghosh, the BJP candidate from Bardhaman-Durgapur, has passed ''disgraceful and derogatory remarks'' against Mamata Banerjee.

-The TMC sought immediate action against Ghosh, claiming a ''blatant violation of the MCC'' as the poll body has in its guidelines stating that ''no political party or candidate should indulge in any activities or make any statements that would amount to attack on personal life of any person''.
+The TMC sought immediate action against Ghosh, claiming it a ''blatant violation of the MCC'' as the poll body has in its guidelines stated that ''no political party or candidate should indulge in any activities or make any statements that would amount to attack on personal life of any person''.

 The ruling party in Bengal, in the complaint, stated, ''Ghosh's comments not only cross the boundaries of decency but also perpetuate a culture of misogyny and disrespect towards women in positions of power.''
 West Bengal Women and Child Development Minister Shashi Panja demanded an apology from Ghosh.